Running an exclusive loyalty programme

 • An upload, (“share your best selfie”, “take a picture with our product”, ...)

 In this twist, instead of directly competing with each other, users compete with themselves.
-Weekly checklists are released that require participants to do something (”run 5km”, “attend 5 stand-up meetings”, “meditate 10 times”).
+Weekly checklists are released that require participants to do something.

-This works well in a professional or education setting, where students/employees might be asked to take part in regular events or tasks.
+These tasks can be sales-oriented, marketing-oriented, well-being oriented or anything else you can think of.
+This works well in a commercial, professional or education setting, where students/employees might be asked to take part in regular events or tasks.
 Instead of a global leaderboard, users see their own progress over time and are awarded for particular performance or keystones.

 Key Features